TheRamenChef/aoc-solutions/2015/day1.md

         else if (c == ')')
             floor--;
         else
-            throw new PuzzleException('invalid direction');
+            throw new PuzzleException("invalid direction");
         if (floor < 0)
             return i + 1;
     }
-    throw new PuzzleException('does not reach basement');
+    throw new PuzzleException("does not reach basement");